-Q How are votes counted for the advisory proposal regarding Say on Pay (Proposal 3) and Say on Frequency (Proposal 4)?
+Q: How are votes counted for the advisory proposal regarding Say on Pay (Proposal 3)?

-A: Proposal 3 and Proposal 4 are advisory votes, which means that while we ask shareholders to approve the resolution regarding Say on Pay and the "1 Year" recommendation concerning Say on Frequency, these are not actions that require shareholder approval.
+A: Proposal 3 is an advisory vote, which means that while we ask shareholders to approve the resolution regarding Say on Pay, this is not an action that requires shareholder approval.

-Consequently, the provisions of our Bylaws regarding voting requirements do not apply to these proposals based on the number of votes cast.
-We will report the result of the shareholder votes on these proposals based on the number of votes cast.
+Consequently, the provisions of our Bylaws regarding voting requirements do not apply to this proposal based on the number of votes cast.
+We will report the result of the shareholder votes on this proposal based on the number of votes cast.
 If more shares vote "FOR" the Say on Pay proposal than vote "AGAINST," we will consider the proposal approved.
 Abstentions are not counted as votes "FOR" or "AGAINST" this proposal.
-For the Say on Frequency proposal, we will consider that the shareholders have recommended whichever option (one, two, or three year) that receives the greatest number of votes cast.

-Q: What is the effect of the advisory votes on Proposal 3 and Proposal 4?
+Q: What is the effect of the advisory vote on Proposal 3?

-A: Although the advisory votes on Proposal 3 and Proposal 4 are non-binding, our Board and its CHC Committee (as defined below) will review the result of the votes and take them into account in making determinations concerning executive compensation for 2023 and the frequency of such advisory votes.
+A: Although the advisory vote on Proposal 3 is non-binding, our Board and its CHC Committee (as defined below) will review the result of the vote and take it into account in making determinations concerning executive compensation for 2024.